hmhv/ASCAPIClient/docs/SubscriptionsAPI.md

 let id = "id_example" // String | the id of the requested resource
-let fieldsSubscriptions = ["fieldsSubscriptions_example"] // [String] | the fields to include for returned resources of type subscriptions (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsSubscriptionPricePoints = ["fieldsSubscriptionPricePoints_example"] // [String] | the fields to include for returned resources of type subscriptionPricePoints (optional) let fieldsSubscriptionPromotionalOffers = ["fieldsSubscriptionPromotionalOffers_example"] // [String] | the fields to include for returned resources of type subscriptionPromotionalOffers (optional) let fieldsSubscriptionOfferCodes = ["fieldsSubscriptionOfferCodes_example"] // [String] | the fields to include for returned resources of type subscriptionOfferCodes (optional) let fieldsSubscriptionAppStoreReviewScreenshots = ["fieldsSubscriptionAppStoreReviewScreenshots_example"] // [String] | the fields to include for returned resources of type subscriptionAppStoreReviewScreenshots (optional) let fieldsSubscriptionAvailabilities = ["fieldsSubscriptionAvailabilities_example"] // [String] | the fields to include for returned resources of type subscriptionAvailabilities (optional) let fieldsSubscriptionPrices = ["fieldsSubscriptionPrices_example"] // [String] | the fields to include for returned resources of type subscriptionPrices (optional) let fieldsSubscriptionIntroductoryOffers = ["fieldsSubscriptionIntroductoryOffers_example"] // [String] | the fields to include for returned resources of type subscriptionIntroductoryOffers (optional) let fieldsSubscriptionLocalizations = ["fieldsSubscriptionLocalizations_example"] // [String] | the fields to include for returned resources of type subscriptionLocalizations (optional) let limitIntroductoryOffers = 987 // Int | maximum number of related introductoryOffers returned (when they are included) (optional) let limitOfferCodes = 987 // Int | maximum number of related offerCodes returned (when they are included) (optional) let limitPrices = 987 // Int | maximum number of related prices returned (when they are included) (optional) let limitPromotionalOffers = 987 // Int | maximum number of related promotionalOffers returned (when they are included) (optional) let limitSubscriptionLocalizations = 987 // Int | maximum number of related subscriptionLocalizations returned (when they are included) (optional)
+let fieldsSubscriptions = ["fieldsSubscriptions_example"] // [String] | the fields to include for returned resources of type subscriptions (optional) let fieldsSubscriptionLocalizations = ["fieldsSubscriptionLocalizations_example"] // [String] | the fields to include for returned resources of type subscriptionLocalizations (optional) let fieldsSubscriptionAppStoreReviewScreenshots = ["fieldsSubscriptionAppStoreReviewScreenshots_example"] // [String] | the fields to include for returned resources of type subscriptionAppStoreReviewScreenshots (optional) let fieldsSubscriptionIntroductoryOffers = ["fieldsSubscriptionIntroductoryOffers_example"] // [String] | the fields to include for returned resources of type subscriptionIntroductoryOffers (optional) let fieldsSubscriptionPromotionalOffers = ["fieldsSubscriptionPromotionalOffers_example"] // [String] | the fields to include for returned resources of type subscriptionPromotionalOffers (optional) let fieldsSubscriptionOfferCodes = ["fieldsSubscriptionOfferCodes_example"] // [String] | the fields to include for returned resources of type subscriptionOfferCodes (optional) let fieldsSubscriptionPrices = ["fieldsSubscriptionPrices_example"] // [String] | the fields to include for returned resources of type subscriptionPrices (optional) let fieldsPromotedPurchases = ["fieldsPromotedPurchases_example"] // [String] | the fields to include for returned resources of type promotedPurchases (optional) let fieldsSubscriptionAvailabilities = ["fieldsSubscriptionAvailabilities_example"] // [String] | the fields to include for returned resources of type subscriptionAvailabilities (optional) let fieldsWinBackOffers = ["fieldsWinBackOffers_example"] // [String] | the fields to include for returned resources of type winBackOffers (optional) let fieldsSubscriptionImages = ["fieldsSubscriptionImages_example"] // [String] | the fields to include for returned resources of type subscriptionImages (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitImages = 987 // Int | maximum number of related images returned (when they are included) (optional) let limitIntroductoryOffers = 987 // Int | maximum number of related introductoryOffers returned (when they are included) (optional) let limitOfferCodes = 987 // Int | maximum number of related offerCodes returned (when they are included) (optional) let limitPrices = 987 // Int | maximum number of related prices returned (when they are included) (optional) let limitPromotionalOffers = 987 // Int | maximum number of related promotionalOffers returned (when they are included) (optional) let limitSubscriptionLocalizations = 987 // Int | maximum number of related subscriptionLocalizations returned (when they are included) (optional) let limitWinBackOffers = 987 // Int | maximum number of related winBackOffers returned (when they are included) (optional)

-SubscriptionsAPI.subscriptionsGetInstance(id: id, fieldsSubscriptions: fieldsSubscriptions, include: include, fieldsPromotedPurchases: fieldsPromotedPurchases, fieldsSubscriptionPricePoints: fieldsSubscriptionPricePoints, fieldsSubscriptionPromotionalOffers: fieldsSubscriptionPromotionalOffers, fieldsSubscriptionOfferCodes: fieldsSubscriptionOfferCodes, fieldsSubscriptionAppStoreReviewScreenshots: fieldsSubscriptionAppStoreReviewScreenshots, fieldsSubscriptionAvailabilities: fieldsSubscriptionAvailabilities, fieldsSubscriptionPrices: fieldsSubscriptionPrices, fieldsSubscriptionIntroductoryOffers: fieldsSubscriptionIntroductoryOffers, fieldsSubscriptionLocalizations: fieldsSubscriptionLocalizations, limitIntroductoryOffers: limitIntroductoryOffers, limitOfferCodes: limitOfferCodes, limitPrices: limitPrices, limitPromotionalOffers: limitPromotionalOffers, limitSubscriptionLocalizations: limitSubscriptionLocalizations) { (response, error) in
+SubscriptionsAPI.subscriptionsGetInstance(id: id, fieldsSubscriptions: fieldsSubscriptions, fieldsSubscriptionLocalizations: fieldsSubscriptionLocalizations, fieldsSubscriptionAppStoreReviewScreenshots: fieldsSubscriptionAppStoreReviewScreenshots, fieldsSubscriptionIntroductoryOffers: fieldsSubscriptionIntroductoryOffers, fieldsSubscriptionPromotionalOffers: fieldsSubscriptionPromotionalOffers, fieldsSubscriptionOfferCodes: fieldsSubscriptionOfferCodes, fieldsSubscriptionPrices: fieldsSubscriptionPrices, fieldsPromotedPurchases: fieldsPromotedPurchases, fieldsSubscriptionAvailabilities: fieldsSubscriptionAvailabilities, fieldsWinBackOffers: fieldsWinBackOffers, fieldsSubscriptionImages: fieldsSubscriptionImages, include: include, limitImages: limitImages, limitIntroductoryOffers: limitIntroductoryOffers, limitOfferCodes: limitOfferCodes, limitPrices: limitPrices, limitPromotionalOffers: limitPromotionalOffers, limitSubscriptionLocalizations: limitSubscriptionLocalizations, limitWinBackOffers: limitWinBackOffers) { (response, error) in
     guard error == nil else {
         print(error)
         return